-How can Parkinson's affect my relationships?
-4 How can stress, anxiety and depression affect my relationships?
-7 How can I improve my relationship with my partner?
-9 How can Parkinson's affect sex for men and women?
-12 What factors can contribute to sexual problems?
-14 What sexual problems may affect men?
-20 What sexual problems may affect women?
-22 Where can I go for information and support?
-24
+low can Parkinson's affect my relationships? irst reactions xpectations motional change 5 5 6 7 Changing roles How can stress, anxiety and depression affect my relationships?
+Coping with emotional impact of Parkinson's 7 9 9 How can I improve my relationship with my partner?
+Ways to help strengthen a relationship When a relationship ends 12 12 14 How can Parkinson's affect sex for men and women?
+16 What factors can contribute to sexual problems?
+Movement problems Fatigue Bowel and bladder problems Medications Hypersexuality Lowered sex drive Problems with sexual arousal Orgasm problems 18 19 19 20 20 22 22 23 What sexual problems may affect men?
+26 What sexual problems may affect women?
+29